apache/cloudstack-docs-install/source/configuration.rst

 .. warning::

    When using preallocated storage for primary storage, be sure there is nothing on the storage (ex. you have an empty SAN volume or an empty NFS share).
 Adding the storage to CloudStack will destroy any existing data.

 .. note::

    Primary storage can also be added at the zone level through the CloudStack API (adding zone-level primary storage is not yet supported through the CloudStack UI).

 Once primary storage has been added at the zone level, it can be managed through the CloudStack UI.

 #.

-   Log in to the CloudStack UI (see `Section 5.1, “Log In to the UI” <#log-in>`__).
+   Log in to the CloudStack UI (see `“Log In to the UI” <http://docs.cloudstack.apache.org/projects/cloudstack-administration/en/latest/ui.html#log-in-to-the-ui>`_).

 #.